 However some very savvy newspaper bosses have already seen the writing on the wall spelling out the potential collapse of their empires and have made wise, shrewd investments elsewhere to protect their empires and their power or are in the process of doing so, but for the rest hopefully it is the last we see of their spheres of influence in British politics.

-When the Sun has gone we will all see the light
+When the Sun and the Daily Mail has gone we will all see the light

 For me the extinction of one particular newspaper ‘the Sun’ cannot come quickly enough though and I would urge anyone still reading it to stop, think about what they are doing and bin it immediately.
+This also applies to to other Tory Lacky ‘the Daily Mail’ both spreading their lies and Tory propaganda masquerading as news.
+Claiming to be supportive of Britain’s best interests whilst in reality both are self serving Tory propaganda machines attempting to suppress the working classes with capitalist lies and smear campaigns.
 Continue reading The Sun is Dying: Long live the Light

 What a bizarre choice of appointment Michael Gove is by the Prime Minister.
 Only just recovering from her defeat and humiliation in the General Election of 2017 she adds a minister who is likely to further alienate her from the public.
 By appointing the ever unpopular Michael Gove to her cabinet she is further undermining the public confidence in her abilities to govern as Prime Minister.
 It demonstrates yet again a severe lack of political judgement by the already beleaguered Prime Minister.